This post may contain affiliate links.

 Print out this month’s activity calendar.
 Tape it to your refrigerator, or hang it up in your playroom.
 Each day, check the calendar for a new activity.
 If there is no activity listed, let your child choose a fun activity to do.

-Here are some links and ideas to help you complete the activities on February’s calendar:
+Here are some links and ideas to help you complete the activities on February’s preschool activity calendar: